Things to Do in Reno, Nevada’s “Biggest Little City”

 They have made SO many of those movies, but if they bring you joy, I wouldn’t poo-poo that.

 Anyway, the famous cars were the highlight for me.
-You’ll get to see multiple Batmobiles, including the very first one signed by Adam West, Herbie from Herbie: Fully Loaded, and cars owned by big names like Elvis Presley and Frank Sinatra.
+You’ll get to see multiple Batmobiles, including the first one signed by Adam West, Herbie from Herbie: Fully Loaded, and cars owned by Elvis Presley and Frank Sinatra.

 That’s just a sampling.
 You could spend a few hours here just reading all of the signage about the classic cars in those exhibits.
 Even if you have a cursory interest in cars, I’d budget at least an hour and a half.
 This place is dense with autos.